aaronland/go-http-fileserver/README.md

     	Enable CORS headers on responses.
   -enable-gzip
     	Enable gzip-ed responses.
+  -prefix string
+    	A prefix to append to URL to serve requests from.
   -root string
     	A valid path to serve files from
   -server-uri string